ouspg/SOP-Robot/docs/DEVELOPMENT.md

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
   * Install Extension Pack for USB passthrough support (required for servo control, cameras, etc)

-**Note: if you do not wish to use vagrant, you can instead run the vagrant-scripts/bootstrap.sh script on a clean Ubuntu Focal Fossa installation (you have to do minor changes to the script)**
+**Note: If you do not wish to use vagrant, you can instead run the vagrant-scripts/bootstrap.sh script on a clean Ubuntu Focal Fossa installation (you have to do minor changes to the script)**

-**Note: after creatgin the machine, you will have to enable the USB controller in VM settings manually**
+**Note: after creating the machine, you will have to enable the USB controller in VM settings manually**

 If you are not familiar with git, take a look at this tutorial: <https://www.tutorialspoint.com/git/index.htm>